flit/argon-rtos/README.md

 Small embedded RTOS written almost entirely in C++.

-Status: Actively under development, but usable.
+*Version*: 1.0a2</br>
+*Status*: Actively under development.
+Not all features are fully implemented.
 The API is likely to change some more.

 Supported cores: